njk464/AskBeeves/README.md

 # AskBeves
-Web version of the smart longhorn Watson App
+Web version of the smart longhorn Watson App using flask and MySQL.